strubell/meta-eval/README.md

 - Build Grobid with `mvn install` in Grobid's home.
 This should produce the Grobid jar, for example `eval/grobid/grobid-core/target/grobid-core-0.3.1-SNAPSHOT.one-jar.jar`.
 Note that the actual Grobid version may be different.
 - Build Metatagger with `./sbt compile` in Metatagger's home.
 - Build pstotext with `bin/setup` in pstotext's home.
-- Buidl Meta-Eval with `make stage` in Meta-Eval's home.
+- Build Meta-Eval with `make stage` in Meta-Eval's home.
 This will call SBT to produce the necessary binaries in `meta-eval/universal/stage`.
+- Build iesl-pdf-to-text with `npm install`

 ### Download and Setting Up Evaluation Data